Concern over Aaron Connolly ahead of Ireland’s Denmark date

 There was also a first Stoke City start in more than a month for James McClean, as new Potters boss Michael O’Neill got his tenure off to a winning start against Barnsley.

-John Egan did well again for Sheffield United although Ciaran Clark will at least come back into the reckoning to start alongside Duffy at the heart of the Irish defence after another decent performance, that included a somewhat scuffed goal, for Newcastle United.
+John Egan did well again for Sheffield United, although Ciaran Clark will at least come back into the reckoning to start alongside Duffy at the heart of the Irish defence after another decent performance, that included another goal, for Newcastle United.

 Alan Browne scored too with the Corkman getting his side’s second in Preston’s 3-1 win over Huddersfield Town but Conor Hourihane failed to get on as Aston Villa lost at Wolves and Robbie Brady got only a couple of minutes as Burnley beat West Ham 3-0.

-David McGoldrick started and did well for Sheffield United against Spurs with the striker having a goal, set up by Stevens, somewhat controversially disallowed after a VAR intervention, for an offside involving another player much earlier in the move.
+David McGoldrick started and did well for Sheffield United against Spurs with the striker having a goal, set up by Enda Stevens, somewhat controversially disallowed after a VAR intervention, for an offside involving another player much earlier in the move, a decision McCarthy later described as “ridiculous”.
 Stevens was excellent despite an early error having contributed to Tottenham’s goal in what ended as a 1-1 draw.

 The squad will start their preparations for Thursday’s friendly against New Zealand on Monday afternoon when they train together for the first time, and McCarthy will use that match to give game time to some of those who need it ahead of the showdown with the Danes.